buildmotion/workspace-demo/README.md

 ![](assets/hello-ng-6-workspace.png)

 ## Wrapping Up
+The new Angular 6 Workspace is really intended as an enhanced developer workflow to allow multiple applications and libraries to be developed together more efficiently.
+It is not intended for publishing libraries for general consumption.

+* The workspace environment supports sharing multiple libraries by multiple consuming applications.
+* It is application-centric in the build process.
+There is no build or output of libraries by default.
-1. The workspace environment does not appear to support @scope names and references from consumers of libraries.
+* The workspace environment does not appear to support @scope names and references from consumers of libraries.
-2. The environment supports one-way dependencies from a consumer `application` to one or more `library` projects.
-3. The environment does not support `library-to-library` dependencies.
-4. May not be a good choice for developing libraries that have a primary destination of a package manager repository (think NPM).
+* May not be a good choice for developing libraries that have a primary destination of a package manager repository (think NPM).
-5. The default `application` is created in the root `src` folder when a new workspace is created.
+* The default `application` is created in the root `src` folder when a new workspace is created.

+If you want to have the advantage of a workspace environment that provides enhanced configuration of projects and dependencies, along with full-support for publishing libraries; I would suggest using NRWL.io Nx extensions versions 1.0 or 6.0.
+If you are not publishing your libraries for general consumption, you would do well to use either the Angular or NRWL workspace environments.
+Both environments provide excellent opportunities to organize your code using modules and this is a good thing!